Drug information provided by: IBM Micromedex

 Wash your hands after you are finished checking your IUD.

-You will need to have your levonorgestrel-releasing IUD replaced every 3 years for Skyla(TM), or 5 years for Mirena(R), or sooner if it comes out of your uterus.
+If you are using levonorgestrel-releasing IUD to prevent pregnancy, you will need to have your device replaced every 3 years for Skyla®, 5 years for Kyleena®, or 8 years for Liletta® and Mirena®, or sooner if it comes out of your uterus unexpectedly.